Reading is one of my favorite hobbies. This page lists all the books that I have finished reading in between 2001 and 2009.

 Started (first time): Dec 06 2001 Finished (first time): Apr 01 2002

-Harry Potter and the Philosopher’s Stone (Harry Potter, #1)
+Harry Potter and the Philosopher’s Stone (Harry Potter, #1)by J.K.
+Rowling (1997)

 Started: Dec 04 2001 Finished: Dec 05 2001

-by Lucian of Samosata (1994)
+Storia veraby Lucian of Samosata (1994)

 Started: Dec 03 2001 Finished: Dec 04 2001

-by Mary Wollstonecraft Shelley (2003)
+Frankensteinby Mary Wollstonecraft Shelley (2003)

 Started: Nov 27 2001 Finished: Dec 03 2001

-Il fato e la superstizione
+Il fato e la superstizioneby Plutarch

 Started: Nov 27 2001 Finished: Nov 27 2001

-by Hermann Hesse (1991)
+Favola d'amoreby Hermann Hesse (1991)

 Started: Nov 27 2001 Finished: Nov 27 2001

-Bartleby and Benito Cereno
+Bartleby and Benito Cerenoby Herman Melville (1990)

 Started: Oct 14 2001 Finished: Nov 26 2001

-by Brian W. Aldiss (2001)
+A.I.
+Intelligenza artificialeby Brian W. Aldiss (2001)

-My review: Ero a casa del mio ex a Milano, ove m'ero recato per un colloquio di lavoro.
+Ero a casa del mio ex a Milano, ove m'ero recato per un colloquio di lavoro.
 Terminato questo aspettavo ora di cena e cominciai a leggere, terminandolo, il libro sul comodino.
 Le storie del volume sono abbastanza insignificanti, la migliore e' quella che ha ispirato Spielberg...
-Ma anche quella non e' poi un granche'. (★★)
+Ma anche quella non e' poi un granche'.

 Started: Oct 24 2001 Finished: Oct 24 2001